osrf/TSC-RMW-Reports/humble/README.md

 ## 1.1 Overview and Description

 The first dataset collected for evaluating RMW performance comes by way of the [ROS build farm](http://build.ros2.org).
-The ROS build farm hosts a collection of small integration tests that verify that a given RMW Implementation performs acceptably when connected to either a single ROS node or a single ROS publisher sending messages to a single ROS subscriber.
+The ROS build farm hosts a collection of small integration tests that verify that a given RMW implementation performs acceptably when connected to either a single ROS node or a single ROS publisher sending messages to a single ROS subscriber.
 Within the build farm there are also interoperability tests that examine the transport of messages between pairs of RMW/DDS implementations; however these tests are outside of the scope of this report.
-For this section of the report we looked at the performance of three different testing regimes:
+For this section of the report we looked at the performance of two different testing regimes:

 1. A single, spinning, ROS node backed by an DDS/RMW pair and instrumented to collect general performance data like mean and median CPU and memory consumption.
-1. A publisher subscriber pair where the publisher and subscriber each use a different RMW implementation.
-   These tests are instrumented to collect basic load statistics like CPU and memory utilization.
-   These tests are presently outside the scope of this report, but the results are available in the included Jupyter notebooks.
 1. A ROS publisher and subscriber pair sending messages of varying sizes and instrumented to collect both host load statistics and network performance statistics.

 All metrics for this portion of the report were collected using a custom [performance metrics tool](https://github.com/ahcorde/buildfarm_perf_tests/tree/master/test).
 The Python Jupyter notebooks for pre-processing the data and plotting data can be found respectively [BuildFarmDataProcessing.ipynb](https://github.com/osrf/TSC-RMW-Reports/blob/main/humble/notebooks/BuildFarmDataProcessing.ipynb) and [BuildFarmPlots.ipynb](https://github.com/osrf/TSC-RMW-Reports/blob/main/humble/notebooks/BuildFarmPlots.ipynb).
-The post processed data can be found in the [buildfarm subdirectory](https://github.com/osrf/TSC-RMW-Reports/tree/main/humble/notebooks/data/build_farm).
+The raw and post-processed data can be found in the [build_farm subdirectory](https://github.com/osrf/TSC-RMW-Reports/tree/main/humble/notebooks/data/build_farm).

 ## 1.2 Build Farm Test Results

 The first set of data collected involved running a single, perpetually spinning ROS node a short time and collecting the peak, mean, and median, CPU and memory utilization statistics.
-The figures below summarize the results for both the Cyclone DDS RMW and Fast RTPS RMW in the asynchronous configuration.
+The figures below summarize the results for the Cyclone DDS RMW in synchronous configuration and Fast RTPS RMW in both the synchronous and asynchronous configuration.
 Full plots of all the RMW variants and configurations are available in [Appendix A](APPENDIX.md#appendix_a).
-The data for these plots was collected on August 31, 2021 as indicated by this build farm log.
-The full data set can be [downloaded using this link](http://build.ros2.org/job/Rci__nightly-performance_ubuntu_focal_amd64/97/artifact/ws/test_results/buildfarm_perf_tests/*.csv/*zip*/buildfarm_perf_tests.zip).
+The data for these plots was collected on August 31, 2021, and can be [downloaded using this link](http://build.ros2.org/job/Rci__nightly-performance_ubuntu_focal_amd64/387/artifact/ws/test_results/buildfarm_perf_tests/*.csv/*zip*/buildfarm_perf_tests.zip).
 Summarized csv files can be found in the [data directory for the build farm test results](https://github.com/osrf/TSC-RMW-Reports/tree/main/humble/notebooks/data/build_farm).
 Figure 1.2.1 provides the CPU performance while Figure 1.2.2 provides the memory performance including virtual, resident, and physical memory allocation.
-Links to the source code for this test along with the analysis are available in the [appendix](APPENDIX.md).

 A second bevy of tests were run using a single publisher and a single subscriber communicating across a host machine while varying both the underlying RMW as well as the message size.
 The publisher and subscriber were instrumented to collect both system performance metrics and transmission metrics.
-We have selected a few illustrative examples from the set to share including subscriber CPU versus message size, messages received versus message size, and message latency versus message size in figures 1.2.3, 1.2.4, and 1.2.5 respectively.
+We have selected a few illustrative examples from the set to share including subscriber CPU versus message size, messages received versus message size, and message latency versus message size in figure 1.2.3.

 ### 1.2.1 CPU Utilization in a Spinning Node By RMW